RamiroPires/ESP32-CYDeck/README.md

 - 💻 Work
 - 🎬 Streaming

-Switch instantly from the interface.
+Switch by uploading to the CYD

 ---

 ## ⚠️ Notes

-- Some actions depend on your operating system
-- PyStray is optional (for system tray support)
+- This project is a work in progress
 - Make sure to properly close the serial connection

 ---

 ## 💡 Roadmap / Future Ideas

-- Wi-Fi support (no serial required)
 - OBS integration
 - Multi-page support
-- Display feedback on device
-- Plugin system
+- Built-in Soundpad

 ---